-The cape sits on a foam mantle on the shoulders, with the lining
+The cape sits on a foam mantle which fits on top of the shoulders,

-blanket stitched into place before any cutting.
-This creates the
+with the lining blanket stitched into place before any cutting.
+This

-Armor is all foam, curved and glued in layers, Plastidipped, painted
+Armor is constructed from EVA foam, curved and glued in layers,

-quiver with non-functioning permanently attached arrows, a knife and
+permanently attached arrows, a knife and an axe.

 My youngest son wore the Orc, better than I did, for Halloween.